Dulecha

 Dulecha is one of the woredas in the Afar Region of Ethiopia.
 Part of the Administrative Zone 3, Dulecha is bordered on the south by Awash Fentale, on the west by the Argobba special woreda, on the north by the Administrative Zone 5, and on the east by the Awash River which separates it from Amibara.
 The largest settlement in Dulecha is Dulecha.

-Elevations in this woreda range from 800 (along the Awash) to 1100 meters above sea level.
-The highest peak in Dulecha is the dormant volcano Mount Dofen (1151 meters).
-As of 2008, Dulecha has 239 kilometers of all-weather gravel road; about 41% of the total population has access to drinking water.
+Elevations in this woreda range from 800 (along the Awash) to 1100 meters (3609 feet) above sea level.
+The highest peak in Dulecha is the dormant volcano Mount Dofen (1151 meters or 3776 feet).
+As of 2008, Dulecha has 239 kilometers (149 miles) of all-weather gravel road; about 41% of the total population has access to drinking water.

 In August 2006 the Awash floods affected one village in Dulecha.
 Nearly all of the residents had previously left their homes for higher and safer grounds; current estimates put the displaced at 2,200.
 However, some 50-60 weak and elderly members of the community were reportedly surrounded by the flooding as they could not move out on their own.